Social Links vs. Language Barriers: Decoding the Global Spread of Streaming Content: Methods

 First, we used the YouTube trending video dataset, retrieved March 20, 2023, from Kaggle~\cite{youtube_2023}, which includes everyday records of the top 200 trending videos for every country.
 In our target period, from August 12, 2020, to February 28, 2023, there are 1,820,130 records total in the dataset, which includes 262,721 distinct videos.
 In addition, topical categories were collected for each video using the YouTube Data API (\url{https://developers.google.com/youtube/v3}; elements of \texttt{topicDetails.topicCategories}) on December 20, 2023; although there also are topical categories in the Kaggle dataset, we self-collected to enhance the accuracy because there are no detailed descriptions of the categories in the Kaggle dataset.
 Note that there are removed or unlisted videos on YouTube at the API data collection, and thus YouTube API response only 250,186 distinct videos with 1,747,670 records; for the categorical analysis in Section~\ref{subsec:categories}, we only used the videos that can retrieve the category information.

 We also collected the Spotify daily top charts between November 7 and November 8, 2023, from the official website (\url{https://charts.spotify.com}).
 The dataset contains daily records of the top 200 tracks for each country, composed of 23,738 unique tracks and 2,002,482 records in total.
-We limited the Spotify dataset spanning the same period as the YouTube dataset, except for South Korea.
+We limited the Spotify dataset spanning the same period as the YouTube dataset: from August 12, 2020, to Februrary 28, 2023, except for South Korea.
 As Spotify launched their service in South Korea on February 1, 2021, we use the daily top chart data only after February 1, 2021, for South Korea.

 For Netflix, we used a list of the top 10 most popular films and TV shows on Netflix (\url{https://top10.netflix.com}) retrieved on November 8, 2023.
 The dataset is dated every week from July 4, 2021, to February 28, 2023, including 18,100 TV shows and films in total.
 There are 920 unique TV shows and 1,940 unique movies.
-Note that NetFlix's charts are weekly charts, and thus the time resolution differs from the other datasets, yet one can compare the results because we aim to evaluate the long-term trends of the 600-days-long datasets rather than daily fluctuation.
+Note that NetFlix's charts are weekly charts, and thus the time resolution differs from the other datasets, yet one can compare the results because we aim to evaluate the long-term trends of the 600-days-long datasets rather than daily fluctuation (see Fig.~\ref{fig:sm} for the robustness of results regardless of the time).